 Public Cloud Gaming

-There have been many games where you land on a manufacturer’s game server for quite some time and can compete with or against other players.
-The game runs in a public cloud, e.g., on servers at Amazon Web Services or Microsoft Azure.
+There have been many games where you land on a manufacturer’s game server for quite some time and compete with or against other players.
+The game runs in a public cloud, e.g., on Amazon Web Services or Microsoft Azure servers.

 The advantage for the manufacturer is that he can ramp up or ramp down servers depending on the number of players to save costs.
 You benefit from this because server overloads are very rare.
-The game is always highly available, i.e., available around the clock (except for patches).
+The game is always highly available, i.e., available around the clock (except for maintenance windows while applying patches).

 Client Cloud Gaming